-Harrison is an Associate Director based in Control Risks’ Singapore office.
+Harrison is a Director based in Control Risks’ Singapore office.
 He provides analysis and research on Malaysia, Thailand, Cambodia and Singapore for Control Risks’ CORE service, as well as for in-depth bespoke reports.

 Recent tasks that Harrison has worked on include: